 Profit shall be defined as earnings prior to deductions for corporate overhead, contractual penalties levied on contractor's performance by EMSA and any taxes on earnings.
+Comment [HSW48]: To better define

 Submission and Scoring of the RFP

 A. General Submission Information